r3sist/ecc-calculations/API.md

 | `string`  | **$style** | `empty string` | String of style tag |
 ### addTrustedRaw()

-> Add raw SVG content
+> Adds raw SVG content
 Not validated against XSS - use this method with getImgJpg() or getImgSvg()